Skip to main content

 Which methods are suitable for removing varnish?

-There are various methods for getting rid of old paint, depending on the surface material:
+There are various methods for getting rid of old varnish, depending on the surface material:

 • Mechanical removal of varnishesn: The old varnish is removed with sandpaper, sanding pad or - if large areas are involved - with a sanding machine.
-Be sure to wear protective clothing, gloves and a respiratory mask, as the (fine) dust is harmful to health and the environment.
+Always wear protective clothing, gloves and a breathing mask, as the (fine) dust is harmful to health and the environment.
 This method is particularly suitable for wood and metal if you want to get rid of loose parts.
 Veneered surfaces can also be easily sanded.
-However, you should be careful here, as veneers are very thin layers of wood.
+However, you should proceed with caution here, as veneers are very thin layers of wood.

-• Chemical removal of varnishesn: A chemical treatment of old paint is also called stripping.
+• Chemical removal of varnishes: Chemical treatment of old paintwork is also known as stripping.
 This involves treating the surface with certain solvents so that the old layers of paint or varnish can be removed in the next step.
 When using paint strippers, be sure to take your own protective measures.
-Follow the instructions on the label very closely.
-If they contain strong solvents, this method can pollute the environment
+Follow the instructions on the label very carefully.
+If they contain strong solvents, this method can be harmful to the environment.

 From which substrate should the paint or varnish be removed?